Rapid-Fullstack-Development/prototype-custom-gallery-layout/README.md

 # prototype-custom-gallery-layout

 A prototype to learn how to create a basic photo gallery layout algorithm.
-As soon as I learned what I need to learn I stopped working on this prototype.
-I learned what I wanted to learn and then threw away this code - only taking my knowledge with me on to the real production version of Photosphere.
+As soon as I learned what I needed to learn I stopped working on this prototype.
+I learned what I wanted to learn and then threw away this code (well I put it on GitHub so that you could take a look at it).
+The only thing I'm taking forward from this small project is the knowledge, which I'll put to use developing the real production frontend for Photosphere.

 This code was created during a [live stream](https://youtu.be/v0JHiIRm3mY) to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).